Insulin syringe with peptide dosing measurement markings — mcg to unit conversion guide — Apex Laboratory

 Mistake 5: Mental math instead of written calculation

-How to Choose Your Reconstitution Volume for Convenient Dosing
+How to Choose Your Reconstitution Volume for Convenient Measurement

-You have freedom to choose how much bacteriostatic water to add, so pick a volume that creates a concentration making your target dose easy to measure.
-The goal is a dose that corresponds to a whole number (or easy fraction) of syringe units.
+You have freedom to choose how much bacteriostatic water to add, so pick a volume that creates a concentration making your target amount easy to measure.
+The goal is a target amount that corresponds to a whole number (or easy fraction) of syringe units.

 For a complete step-by-step reconstitution protocol covering all the physical technique aspects (vial handling, solvent addition, dissolution, storage), see our detailed How to Reconstitute Peptides guide.